 In the book: The protagonist has done some digging and found out things are not what they seem.
 A secret is revealed that makes it clear she's in a bit over her head, but she has no choice but to go on.
 Or else.
 (Never forget the or else.)
 She has to make a tough decision on what to do next.

 In the synopsis: Unless it's a complicated plot, you can usually get away with one paragraph here.
+The goal is to show you understand how to get your protagonist through the plot and that choices makes proactive protagonists (which agents and editors like to see).
 Show how the protagonist is stuck between a rock and hard place, and has to make a difficult choice.
 Up the stakes yet again.
-Don't forget why they need to do this.
+Don't forget why the protagonist need to do this.

 Act Two Disaster